RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 How Often Do Guitar Strings Break?

 Strings are meant to endure a great deal of tension, and most well know companies keep that in mind when they manufacture their strings.
-This doesn’t mean that strings can’t break under certain circumstances, but how often can you expect that to happen?
+This doesn’t mean that strings can’t break under certain circumstances (or even randomly on their own), but how often can you expect that to happen?

 Since there are different types of strings made for different guitars we need to take a look at them separately.